New York City: Manhattan Midtown

 Flatiron Building

-Then we went to the Flatiron Building, which was the first skyscraper in New York.
-The place in front of it is so busy that we had trouble and distress to be able to take a great photo.
+Afterwards, we went to the Flatiron Building, which was the first skyscraper in New York.
+The square in front of it is so busy that we had a hard time getting a good photo.

 Flatiron Building